FedosOnGIT/How-to-calculate-numeric-group-interval-functions/Readme.md

 ![screenshot]

-The following explression calculates the category of cost.
+The following expression calculates the category of cost.

 | Calculated Field| Expression |
 | --- | --- |